Perform periodic cleanup of the backup files

 - On the Postgres node in your Splunk UBA deployment, use the pg_archivecleanup command to remove all unneeded WAL archive segments older than this point.
 The Postgres node is on node 2 in 20-node deployments, and node 1 in all other deployments.

 Clean up your Postgres logs

 Postgres logs can accumulate over time and take up large amounts of space on your system.
-Run the following command to clean up all Postgres logs older than 14 days:
+Run the following commands to clean up all Postgres logs older than 14 days.

 find /var/lib/postgresql/10/main/pg_log -type f -mtime +14 -delete